Mats77/WhoU-Backend/README.md

 }
 //...second argument...
 ```
 Secondly the destince between those two users shouldn't be more than 500 metres.
-Therefore we gather the latitude and longitude data every xxxx minutes.
+Therefore we gather the latitude and longitude data every single minute.
 Those values will be updated, so that we are not collecting those data to create geoprofiles of our users.
 To narrow the number of possible matches we fetch all users from the mongodb, which are not ineligible because of their last game.
 After this step we check the distance between each pair.
-If the distance is below 500 metres the visibility of the possible match is checked.
+If the distance is below 500 metres, the visibility of the possible match is checked.
 If both values are true, we found a possible match and the player is added to an eligible-list.
 As soon as all possible matches are in this list one player is picked randomly.

 ```js
 //...first argument...